 - The polling shall be held simultaneously at the head office, regional offices or where the number of voters exceeds fifty at the branch offices of the trade organization:

 Provided that where for want of space in the office premises it is not possible to establish the polling booths, the polling shall be held in a public space such as a community hall or hotel.

-2) Within three days of the announcement of the election schedule member firms desiring to change their respective shall intimate changes regarding name of representative to the Secretary General along with necessary proof of eligibility.
+2) Within three days of the announcement of the election schedule member firms desiring to change their respective shall intimate changes regarding the name of the representative to the Secretary-General along with necessary proof of eligibility.

-3) The Secretary General of trade organization shall display within seven days of the announcement of election schedule the provisional list of all members eligilble to vote along with their national tax number, sales tax registration number, if applicable, the name and national identity card number of their representative.
+3) The Secretary-General of trade organization shall display within seven days of the announcement of election schedule the provisional list of all members eligible to vote along with their national tax number, sales tax registration number, if applicable, the name and national identity card number of their representative.
 The list shall be displayed at:

 - The notice board of the head office and regional offices of the trade organization; and

 - The website of the trade organization.

 4) The members who have any objection to the entries in the list of voters shall send their objections in writing to the Secretary-General within seven days of the issuance of the voters’ list.